kissmetrics/km-support/_posts/2012-10-19-javascript-identities.md

 title: Reusing the Identities Set by the JavaScript Library
 categories: [apis, javascript]
 author: Eric Fung
 summary: Our JavaScript library generates customer identities.
-You can obtain these identities to use them with our server-side libraries or [URL API][url].
+You can obtain these identities to use them with our server-side libraries or URL API.
 ---
 Our JavaScript library attempts to reduce your work in keeping track of unique people: